 Salinity samples were collected from all rosette bottles and analyzed at sea using a Guildline model 8410 Portasal salinometer.
 The results were compared with the CTD salinity in order to verify that the rosette bottle did not mistrip or leak.
 The salinometer was standardized before and after each group of samples with substandard seawater.
 Periodic checks on the conductivity of the substandard were made by comparison with IAPSO Standard Seawater batch P127.
-Salinity values have been calculated from the algorithms for the Practical Salinity Scale, 1978 (UNESCO, 1981a) and were reported to three decimal places, provided that accepted standards were met.
+Salinity values have been calculated using the algorithms for the Practical Salinity Scale, 1978 (UNESCO, 1981a) and were reported to three decimal places, provided that accepted standards were met.
 If only one determination per sample was obtained, or there was doubt concerning the accuracy of the analytical results, the salinities were reported to two decimal places.

-Dissolved oxygen was determined by the Winkler method, as modified by Carpenter (1965), using the equipment and procedure outlined by Anderson (1971).
+Dissolved oxygen samples were collected in calibrated 100 ml iodine flasks, allowing at least 200% overflow.
+The dissolved oxygen samples were analyzed at sea by the Winkler method, as modified by Carpenter (1965), using the equipment and procedure outlined by Anderson (1971).
 Percent oxygen saturation was calculated from the equations of Weiss (1970).